Canop/termimad/README.md

 * arguments can be omited, repeated, given in any order
 * no support for fmt parameters or arguments other than `&str` *(in the current version)*

-Inline templates are especially convenient combined with automated extansion of ellipsis, for filling a field in a terminal application.
+Inline templates are especially convenient combined with automated expansion or ellipsis, for filling a field in a terminal application.

 You'll find more examples and advice in the *inline-template* example.